escottgoodwin/lango-trans-de/README.md

  Download the user's chrome history for a given number of days - default 2 days. (package only works for mac and windows chrome browsers for demo purposes)

-4.
+**4. Filter Browsing History**

 Filter the user history for articles that provide information about a user's interest.

 This filters out base web addresses, on the theory that specific links (articles) on a site will better indicate a user's interest.
 There are also a number of hardcoded filters in this demo.

+5. Download History Articles

-5. Download all the articles in user's filtered history.
+Download all the articles in user's filtered history.
+These articles

 6. Create vectors for the articles in the user's filtered history using the doc2vec model created from the corpus.